 Copies of business bank statements covering at least 90 days of operation.

-W. Closing a Supported Self-Employment Case as Rehabilitated
+W. Closing a Supported Self-Employment Case

-Before closing a case in supported self-employment as successful, the VR Counselor ensures that it meets the following criteria for closing a case as rehabilitated:
+Before closing a case in supported self-employment as successful, the VR Counselor ensures that it meets the following criteria: :

 The business has achieved stability as defined in the IPE, such as when the business revenue—